theraccoonbear/animated-gif-shrinker/README.md

 ```

 Almost a 75% reduction, but we're still too big in terms of file size.
-Let's try resizing some more since as responses to messages emoji appear much smaller than their maximum size.
+Let's try resizing some more.
+When used as responses to messages on Slack, emoji appear smaller than the maximum size.

 ```